earthly/earthly/docs/basics/part-8a-using-earthly-in-your-current-ci.md

     - name: Docker Login
       run: docker login --username "$DOCKERHUB_USERNAME" --password "$DOCKERHUB_TOKEN"
     - name: Run build
-      run: earthly --push +build
+      run: earthly --ci --push +build
 ```

 Here is an explanation of the steps above:

 * The action `earthly/actions/setup-earthly@v1` downloads and installs Earthly.
 Running this action is similar to running the Earthly installation one-liner `sudo /bin/sh -c 'wget https://github.com/earthly/earthly/releases/download/v0.6.30/earthly-linux-amd64 -O /usr/local/bin/earthly && chmod +x /usr/local/bin/earthly'`
 * The command `docker login` performs a login to the DockerHub registry.
 This is required, to prevent rate-limiting issues when using popular base images.
 * The command `earthly --ci --push +build` executes the build.
-The `--ci` flag is used here, in order to force the use of `--strict` mode -- in this mode, Earthly prevents the use of features that make the build less repeatable -- and also to disable local outputs.
-Artifacts and images resulting from the build are not needed within the CI environment.
+The `--ci` flag is used here, in order to force the use of `--strict` mode.
+In `--strict` mode, Earthly prevents the use of features that make the build less repeatable and also disables local outputs -- because artifacts and images resulting from the build are not needed within the CI environment.
 Any outputs should be pushed via `RUN --push` or `SAVE IMAGE --push` commands.

 ### Using Earthly Satellites in CI (optional)